-Maintaining your property’s lawns and landscaping can be one of the most time-consuming maintenance tasks on your plate.
+Maintaining your property's lawns and landscaping can be one of the most time-consuming maintenance tasks on your plate.
 Here are our best tips and tricks for spending less time tending to your property and more time enjoying it.
+Whether you're part of an HOA and handle contractors for your landscaping, or if you're a rental property owner who maintains the yard yourself, here are some key tips that make landscaping easier to manage.

 Getting the job done easily and efficiently comes down to having the best equipment.
 If you don't currently have a tractor to help with your landscaping, this should be the number one item on your list.